Purum-ETHBogota/vegetation-checker/bacalhau/dockerImage/README.md

    sh
    ```

 4. Finally, with this command we can use bacalhau with the docker image to compute over data (pictures) on IPFS.
 I uploaded some pictures at this CID: Qmbjc3dqLoJ7FgF5RHqUxQEmHujqvmURbprXnfjiEwxeAV.
-One really IMPORTANT detail to mention is that the CID that you need to pass to bacalhau has to be a folder with the data! not a picture!
+One really IMPORTANT detail to mention is that the CID that you need to pass to bacalhau has to be a folder with the data! not a picture!...
+YOu can try this command in your terminal if you have installed bacalhau:
    ```
    bacalhau docker run \
    -v Qmbjc3dqLoJ7FgF5RHqUxQEmHujqvmURbprXnfjiEwxeAV:/inputs \